maxandron/lia-math/6-geometry-measures/5-transformations.md

 8. Enlarge triangle A(0,1), B(2,1), C(1,3) by scale factor 2, center (0,1)
 9. Enlarge point (8,2) by scale factor 1/4, center origin
 10. Enlarge square with vertices (2,0), (4,0), (4,2), (2,2) by scale factor 1/2, center origin

+### Similarity and Congruence
+1. Determine if two triangles are congruent: sides 3,4,5 and 5,4,3
+2. Determine if two triangles are similar: angles 30°,60°,90° and 30°,60°,90°
+3. Find the scale factor of similar triangles with sides 2,3,4 and 4,6,8
+4. Determine congruence of triangles with sides 5,12,13 and 13,12,5
+5. Find the scale factor for enlargement from area 4 to area 16
+6. Determine if shapes are congruent by rotation
+7. Determine if shapes are similar by enlargement
+8. Find the scale factor of similar shapes with perimeters 10 and 25
+9. Determine congruence by reflection
+10. Find the scale factor for similar triangles with heights 3 and 6

+### Symmetry
+1. How many lines of symmetry does a square have?
+2. How many lines of symmetry does an equilateral triangle have?
+3. How many lines of symmetry does a circle have?
+4. How many lines of symmetry does a rectangle have?
+5. How many lines of symmetry does a regular pentagon have?
+6. How many lines of symmetry does a regular hexagon have?
+7. Does a parallelogram have rotational symmetry?
+8. How many lines of symmetry does an isosceles triangle have?
+9. Does a trapezoid have rotational symmetry?
+10. How many lines of symmetry does a regular octagon have?

+### Vectors (Basic)
+1. Represent vector AB where A(1,2), B(3,4)
+2. Find the magnitude of vector (3,4)
+3. Add vectors (2,3) + (1,4)
+4. Subtract vectors (5,2) - (1,3)
+5. Multiply vector (2,3) by scalar 2
+6. Find the position vector of point (4,5)
+7. Add vectors (3,1) + (-1,2)
+8. Find the magnitude of vector (6,8)
+9. Multiply vector (4,2) by scalar -1
+10. Subtract vectors (7,3) - (2,1)